gatsbyjs/gatsby/packages/gatsby-source-wordpress/docs/plugin-options.md

 ##### type.MediaItem.localFile.requestConcurrency

 Amount of images to download concurrently.
-Try lowering this if wordpress server crashes on import.
+Try lowering this if WordPress server crashes on import.

 **Field type**: `Number`